kevinctofel/excellent_stream/src/posts/How-many-towels-does-one-person-need.md

 ---
 title: "How many towels does one person need?"
 date: 2024-01-08
-description: How I saved space, time, effort and money by switching to just a few travel towels.
+description: How I saved space, time, effort and money by switching from traditional to just a few travel towels
 ---
 Let's start the week with a personal question.
 No, you don't need to share the answer.
 Just answer it in your head.
 Here we go: How many bath towels do you have?